Kyra Zagorsky: Early life

 Zagorsky was born in New York and raised in the mountains in a small town in Colorado.
 She grew up in the outdoors, and was an athlete and dancer throughout school.
 She began acting in her senior year of high school, when she auditioned for the school musical and was cast as one of the leads.

 Zagorsky went on to receive a bachelor of fine arts in theatre from Southern Oregon University in Ashland.
 In 2006, she earned a master of fine arts degree in acting from the University of California, Irvine.
-Zagorsky has also trained in various martial arts over the years, including kickboxing, capoeira, and Filipino stick and sword fighting.

 Career

 Zagorsky's most notable role was Dr. Julia Walker in Helix.
-She had guest-star appearances in SyFy's Continuum (TV series) in its final season, as well as Stargate: Atlantis and Stargate Universe SGU, The CW's Supernatural, FOX's Fringe, TNT's Falling Skies and in the award-winning web series Divine.
+She had guest-star appearances in SyFy's Continuum in its final season, as well as Stargate: Atlantis and Stargate Universe, The CW's Supernatural, FOX's Fringe, TNT's Falling Skies and in the award-winning web series Divine.
 Zagorsky took on a lead role in the film The ABCs of Death, "a 26-chapter anthology that showcases death in all its vicious wonder and brutal beauty", which premiered at the 2012 Toronto International Film Festival and in the zombie horror film Toxin 3D.

 Personal life

-Zagorsky is married to actor Patrick Sabongui.
+Zagorsky married Canadian actor Patrick Sabongui in 2002.
 They have a son and a daughter.